riverloopsec/killerbee/README.md

 See [firmware/README.md](firmware/README.md) for installation details.

-_NOTE: This is a SNIFFER only implementation which will only read packets with a good CRC, and although the firmware has injection capability, it adds a 2 byte counter to the end of every packet, rendering it useless for all practical purposes.
-If you are interested in an INJECTION and BAD CRC capable device, contact the author, Adam Laurie - adam at algroup.co.uk_
+_NOTE: This is a SNIFFER only implementation which will only read packets with a good FCS, and although the firmware has injection capability, it adds a 2 byte counter to the end of every packet, rendering it useless for all practical purposes.
+If you are interested in an INJECTION and BAD FCS capable device, contact the author, Adam Laurie - adam at algroup.co.uk_

 TOOLS
 ================